didiersmith/steve/chapters/dysgenic-reproductive-practices.md

 He healed wounds completely with no visible scarring.
 He stopped arrows in their tracks, and guided swords to cracks in enemy armour.
 Credits, credits, credits.

 Steve shaved every intervention down to its bare minimum.
-He healed his soldiers just enough that they could disregard their grisley scars and keep fighting.
+He healed his soldiers just enough that they could disregard their grisly scars and keep fighting.
 He gently blew arrows slightly off course.
 He whispered automated advice into players' heads - "duck!" "behind you!" etc.

 By the time he finished his optimized battlefield intervention program, their loyalists had retreated all the way to a tiny region in the corner of the peninsula, cowering and waiting for Allen's apes to finish them off.
 Steve jacked into their players' heads and commanded them to reconquer the peninsula.
 At the time, he had no idea how hard that would be.